-In 2016, we expect to grow revenue, improve gross margin and rationalize certain operating costs.
+We expect to end 2016 with year-over-year revenue growth and a strengthened balance sheet.
+On revenue, we anticipate significant full-year top-line revenue growth given performance to date and the strength of our order book.
+On a year-to-year basis, we also continue to expect to improve gross margin and rationalize certain operating costs.
 We expect to see revenue growth in our Heavy-Duty Motive market as well as a full-year contribution from our Portable Power market.
 On gross margin improvement, we plan to generate further product cost reductions and improve operating efficiencies while realizing benefits from expected increased volumes and improved product mix, including important contributions from Portable Power, Technology Solutions and Heavy-Duty Motive.
 Finally, on operating costs, we have now completed the review of strategic alternatives for our methanol Telecom Backup Power business culminating with the CHEM transaction in the second quarter of 2016, and have completed the corresponding rationalization of our methanol Telecom Backup Power engineering, sales and executive team cost structures.

-Given the early stage of fuel cell market development and adoption rate and consistent with 2015, we have decided not to provide specific revenue and Adjusted EBITDA guidance for 2016.
+Given the early stage of fuel cell market development and adoption rate and consistent with our approach in 2015, we have decided not to provide specific financial performance guidance for 2016.
 While our strategic focus on multiple fuel cell product markets, engineering services and intellectual property monetization serves to mitigate risk, the resulting cadence in customer demand can be uneven through the early stages of market development.
 As such, our financial results on a quarterly basis are subject to a high degree of variability.

-Our outlook for 2016 is based on our internal forecast which reflects an assessment of overall business conditions and takes into account actual sales and financial results in the first half of 2016, sales orders received for units and services to be delivered in the remainder of 2016, an estimate with respect to the generation of new sales and the timing of deliveries in each of our markets for the balance of 2016, and assumes an average U.S. dollar exchange rate in the mid 70's in relation to the Canadian dollar for the remainder of 2016.
+Our outlook for 2016 is based on our internal forecast which reflects an assessment of overall business conditions and takes into account actual sales and financial results in the first three quarters of 2016, sales orders received for units and services to be delivered in the remainder of 2016, an estimate with respect to the generation of new sales and the timing of deliveries in each of our markets for the balance of 2016, and assumes an average U.S. dollar exchange rate in the mid 70's in relation to the Canadian dollar for the remainder of 2016.
 The primary risk factors to our business outlook expectations for 2016 are delays from forecast in terms of closing and delivering expected sales primarily in our Heavy-Duty Motive and Portable Power markets, potential adverse macro-economic conditions negatively impacting our Chinese customer's access to capital and program plans which could adversely impact our Heavy-Duty market, potential disruptions in the Material Handling market as a result of our reliance on a single customer in this market and that customer's internal stack development and commercialization plans, and fluctuations in the Canadian dollar, relative to the U.S. dollar, as a significant portion of our Technology Solutions revenues (including the technology development and engineering services agreement with Volkswagen) are priced in Canadian dollars.